top of page

 E-mail: jneves@icb.ufrj.br

-Bio: She holds a B.S. in Pharmacology from UFRJ (1999), a PhD in Biological Sciences also from UFRJ (2004), and conducted her postdoctoral research at Harvard Medical School (Boston, MA - USA - 2005-2009).
+Bio: She holds a B.S. in Pharmacology from UFRJ (1999), a Ph.D. in Biological Sciences also from UFRJ (2004), and conducted her postdoctoral research at Harvard Medical School (Boston, MA - USA - 2005-2009).
 She is a member of the Graduate Program in Immunology and Inflammation (IMPPG/UFRJ) Deliberative Commission, since its founding in 2012, also a member of the team of directors of the International Eosinophil Society, since 2015, and FAPERJ “Scientist from Our State” grantee from 2018 to 2021.
-She was coordinator of the Graduate Program in Pharmacology (2013-2014).
+She was the coordinator of the Graduate Program in Pharmacology (2013-2014).
 She has got plenty of experience in mechanisms of leukocyte activation and eosinophil inflammatory response involved in allergic and anthelmintic manifestations.
 Her current research projects are about the studies on expression and functionality of purinergic receptors in the inflammatory response, especially in eosinophil inflammatory response.
 As part of another line of scientific inquiry, her objective is to characterize the expression and participation of inflammasome proteins in the activation of eosinophils in vitro and in the eosinophil inflammation in vivo.
 She also works investigating the signaling pathways that set the liberation of DNA traps by human eosinophils.
-Currently she is an Associate Professor I at UFRJ Institute of Biomedical Sciences.
+Currently, she is an Associate Professor at UFRJ Institute of Biomedical Sciences.

-Lines of research: She has as her main topic of study the mechanism of leukocyte activation in inflammatory response, researching I) the expression and the functionality of purinergic receptors in the inflammatory response, especially in the case of eosinophil inflammation; II) the characterization of the expression and participation of inflammasome proteins in the activation of eosinophils in vitro and in the eosinophil inflammation in vivo; III) the investigation of the signaling pathways that set the liberation of DNA traps by human eosinophils
+Lines of research: She has as her main topic of study the mechanism of leukocyte activation in the inflammatory response, researching I) the expression and the functionality of purinergic receptors in the inflammatory response, especially in the case of eosinophil inflammation; II) the characterization of the expression and participation of inflammasome proteins in the activation of eosinophils in vitro and in the eosinophil inflammation in vivo; III) the investigation of the signaling pathways that set the liberation of DNA traps by human eosinophils

 leandro.gif